 Inner City, Chain Bridge and Castle Hill

-This walk begins on the Inner City pedestrian-only street called Vaci utca.
+This excellent walk takes you to many of the top Budapest attractions.
+It begins on the Inner City pedestrian-only street called Vaci utca.
 Pedestrian-only streets are much more pleasant to walk along than busy city streets and they are way more kid friendly.
 As you’d expect, this street is lined with shops and restaurants.
 Vaci utca ends at a park which marks the beginning of the landmark Széchenyi Chain Bridge.

 The Chain Bridge is a majestic bridge with sidewalks on the outside edge of both sides.
 You will enjoy the up-close views of the bridge and the surrounding city, while your kids will simply love to run across it.
 We let our kids out of their carriers here, but we had to be extra careful with our 2-year old as the safety railing wasn’t designed for little guys like him.